Vegan Peanut Butter Balls

 This is a family favorite recipe that I veganized because it just had to be done.
 I call them the best peanut butter balls because, well, they are the best!

 This recipe is definitely a holiday favorite.
-Not only can you serve them on your dessert table, but these make a wonderful addition to treat bags to share with friends, family, neighbors, workmates, etc.
+Not only can you serve them on your dessert table, but these also make an excellent addition to treat bags to share with friends, family, neighbors, coworkers, and more.

 - Combining peanut butter with powdered sugar and vegan butter creates a fast and easy peanut butter filling